 Navat usually has a very beautiful warm color and looks like strings of jewels.
 The candy is actually made with a use of strings, which are tied across a vat with boiling syrup, so that sugar crystals form naturally around the strings into a candy.

 Navat is not only tasty, but also has various useful qualities - it is a common remedy for a throat pain and cold, it helps to warm up and restore energy.

 Pashmak is another very traditional and extremely delicious treat.
 Like most of the Uzbek sweets, authentic pashmak is made by hand out of warm flour and sugar mass, which is pulled over and over again into a very thin threads.
 It is then left to cool down to the room temperature and has to be enjoyed fresh within maximum of 2 days.
 The texture of pashmak is very tender and unusual, melting in the mouth.
 From the leftovers of pashmak - all the pieces that broke when pulling threads - another type of candy is made, called "parvarda", which is more dense and usually cut in squares.
 However, this candy is not hard inside as its Western counterpart, but very soft due to the air trapped inside the hot sugar during the pulling process of pashmak.

 Pashmak and parvarda, apart from being very tasty, also are believed to have beneficial properties for the respiratory and circulatory systems and often are recommended to be eaten with a cup of strong tea to treat mild cold and fever.
 What a great way to fight a cold, right?! :)

-As there is much more to tell, we will continue our sweet tale in the next story and share some great and simple recipes to make delicious Uzbek sweets to surprise your friends and family.
+As there is much more to tell, we will continue our sweet tale in the SECOND PART of the story and share some great and simple recipes to make delicious Uzbek sweets to surprise your friends and family.
 Stay tuned!